linuxmint/cinnamon-spices-themes/Cinnamox-Heather/files/Cinnamox-Heather/README.md

 If you are not happy with the end result simply run `~/.themes/Cinnamox-Heather/cinnamon/cinnamox_transparency.sh` again to chose another option including the default.

+If you would like to control transparency of application windows then please check out my [opacify windows script](https://github.com/smurphos/nemo_actions_and_cinnamon_scripts#opacify-windows)

 ### Cinnamon Theme Panel Styling

 The themes from the 25/11/18 release onwards have a new default styling for the window-list, panel and (in Cinnamon 4) grouped window list applet.